82 Must-Know Data Breach Statistics [updated 2024]

 9. Data breaches exposed 4.1 billion records in the first six months of 2019 (Forbes).

-10. As of this year, cyberattacks are considered among the top ten risks to global stability (World Economic Forum).
+10. Cyberattacks are considered among the top ten risks to global stability (World Economic Forum).

 Largest recorded data breaches